THAT LEAD TO A JOY OF DISCOVERY

 Our city and our communities are strengthened by each student who graduates ready to lead a successful life.
 Our goal is to help make sure every student, in every school, has the tools and resources to reach their highest potential.
 As the strategic fundraising partner for DPS, we work together to find and fund the highest impact investments.
 We engage our community, educators and DPS to accelerate progress and we help to find the most impactful ways to empower teachers, fuel engaged learning, and support students and their families.
 Powered by the generosity of our donors, we have demonstrated the power of public education and impacted the lives of students across DPS for three decades.

 Denver Public Schools Foundation was established in 1992 in recognition of the fact that public funds alone cannot adequately support the ambitious efforts to advance student achievement in Denver Public Schools.
 The DPS Foundation maintained a relatively passive role over the next ten years until it was revitalized in 2002 under the instrumental leadership of former DPS Superintendent Jerry Wartgow.
 In 2005, under Superintendent Michael Bennet, DPS launched a comprehensive strategic plan called The Denver Plan, and the DPS Foundation worked to align its mission and activities to support the goals and priorities of this far-reaching and ambitious plan.
 Since 2009, the DPS Foundation has worked closely with Denver Public Schools to support continued implementation of The Denver Plan, while meeting on-going, basic needs of schools and classrooms, teachers and students.
-As a result of its more than twenty-six year history, the DPS Foundation has become recognized as the portal of philanthropy for community investment in Denver Public Schools and a critical partner to the district for community engagement.
+As a result of its more than thirty year history, the DPS Foundation has become recognized as the portal of philanthropy for community investment in Denver Public Schools and a critical partner to the district for community engagement.

 Our students depend on Denver Public Schools.
 Denver Public Schools depends on all of us.
 We strive to live by these values, and see them as commitment to ourselves, to DPS, and to the students and families we have promised to serve.